Key Takeaway

 Do wallet chains damage belt loops?

 Heavy sterling silver chains can wear on fabric belt loops over time, especially on dress pants.
-Denim handles it well — the reinforced stitching on jeans was literally designed for hardware.
-If you're concerned, look for chains with a lobster claw clasp that distributes weight better than a spring ring, or clip it to a belt rather than a loop.
+Denim handles it well — its reinforced stitching was built for tools and hard wear, not hardware, but the toughness carries over.
+If you're concerned, choose a lobster claw clasp over a spring ring, or clip the chain to your belt instead of a loop.

 Why are genuine exotic leather wallets more expensive?

 Supply and processing.
-Crocodile and stingray skins are smaller than cow hides, so more skins are needed per wallet.
-The tanning process is more specialized — stingray skin requires different chemicals than cattle leather because of its calcified surface.
-And the stitching demands more skill since exotic leathers behave differently under a needle.
-The upside is durability: a properly made stingray or crocodile wallet can last a decade or more.
+Crocodile and stingray skins are smaller than cow hides, so more skins are needed per wallet, and the tanning is more specialized — stingray requires different chemicals than cattle leather because of its calcified surface.
+Stitching demands more skill, since exotic leathers behave differently under a needle.
+A properly made one can last a decade or more.

 Gothic wallets aren't a trend.
 They're rooted in 500 years of fashion, function, and subcultural identity.
 Whether you're drawn to the memento mori tradition, the craftsmanship of hand-tooled leather, or the practical toughness of exotic skins — the right wallet is the one that matches what the dark aesthetic means to you.
 Browse the full gothic jewelry and accessories collection to see what fits.